swcarpentry/git-novice/episodes/03-create.md

 > > ls moons                          # list contents of the moons directory
 > > git add moons/*                   # add all contents of planets/moons
 > > git status                        # show moons files in staging area
-> > git commit -m "add moon files"    # commit planets/moons to planets git repo
+> > git commit -m "add moon files"    # commit planets/moons to planets Git repository
 > > ~~~
 > > {: .bash}
 > >
-> > Similarly, we can ignore (as discussed later) entire directories, such as the moons directory:
+> > Similarly, we can ignore (as discussed later) entire directories, such as the `moons` directory:
 > >
 > > ~~~
-> > echo moons >> .gitignore           # ignore all files within moons
+> > nano .gitignore # open the .gitignore file in the texteditor to add the moons directory
+> > cat .gitignore # if you run cat afterwards, it should look like this:
 > > ~~~
 > > {: .bash}
 > >
+> > ~~~
+> > moons
+> > ~~~
+> > {: .output}
+> >
 > > To recover from this little mistake, Dracula can just remove the `.git`
 > > folder in the moons subdirectory.
-To do so he can run the following command:
+To do so he can run the following command from inside the 'moons' directory:
 > >
 > > ~~~
-> > rm -rf .git
+> > rm -rf moons/.git
 > > ~~~
 > > {: .bash}
 > >
 > > But be careful!
-Running this command in the wrong directory, you will remove
+Running this command in the wrong directory, will remove
-> > the entire git-history.
+> > the entire git-history of a project you might wanted to keep.
 Therefore, always check your current directory using the
-> > `pwd`-command.
+> > command `pwd`.
 > {: .solution}
 {: .challenge}